fictionco/fiction/@factor/@themes/theme-doc-engine/docs/installation/index.md

 Getting the Factor CMS working requires two steps:

-1. Adding a Stack, our term for a services plugin, that covers services needed by the core CMS.
-For example, a datastore, image hosting, endpoints, etc..
+1. Adding a Stack that covers services needed by the core CMS.
-2. Configuring your stack services by adding their API keys (with the help of `factor setup`)
+2. Configuring service API keys (with the help of `factor setup`)

-### Fire Stack
+### Your First Stack

-The starter kit provided should come preconfigured with the Fire Stack, which is a in-house stack we've developed.
-The Fire Stack integrates Factor with the following services:
+The starter kit provided should come preconfigured with the Fire Stack, an in-house stack we've developed.
+It uses:

 - [Google Firebase](https://firebase.google.com) for auth, DB, image storage, endpoints (cloud functions), hosting
 - [Google Sign-in API](https://developers.google.com/identity/sign-in/web/sign-in) for Google signin